.png?height=100&resizemode=force)

 - Be considerate of others on the Supertram network who may be frightened of dogs, or who may be allergic to dog hair.

-- Make sure your dog is up to date with any vaccinations or treatments it needs.
+- Make sure your dog is up-to-date with any vaccinations or treatments it needs.